The First Century Faith that Made a Mountain Move

-Perceiving that they could not withstand the Romans within the confines of these cities, many Jews during the Jewish War fled Joppa and Taricheae by ship to the Sea of Galilee.
-There at sea, these Jewish rebels were ultimately slain by the combined forces of a violent tempest and superior Roman naval warfare.1 Thus in a sense, the mountains of Taricheae and Joppa had, in fact, been thrown into the sea.
+Perceiving that they could not withstand the Romans within the confines of these cities, many Jews during the Jewish War fled Taricheae by ship to the Sea of Galilee.
+There at sea, these Jewish rebels were ultimately slain by the Romans who pursued them on ships.1 Thus in a sense, the mountain of Taricheae had, in fact, been thrown into the sea.

 A Preterist Commentary on Matthew 17:20: The Sea Represents Gentile Rome in Revelation.
 Thus the Casting of the City into the Sea also prophetically symbolizes the Exile of the Israelites after the War.

 There may be more to this enigmatic verse.
 Sea is often used in the Bible to represent Gentile nations (see In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations).
-During the Jewish War, the fact that many people in Joppa and Taricheae died at sea was an ominous sign hinting to the fate of the rest of Israel.
-After the war ended, many Israelites were exiled throughout the Roman Empire.2 Some of these exiles came from Joppa and Taricheae.
+During the Jewish War, the fact that many people of Taricheae died at sea was an ominous sign hinting to the fate of the rest of Israel.
+After the war ended, many Israelites were exiled throughout the Roman Empire.2 Some of these exiles came from Taricheae.
 Here one can see another way in which Matthew 21:21 and Matthew 17:20 are fulfilled.
 The casting of the mountains or cities of Israel into the sea may represent the exile of the Jews throughout Gentile Rome.

 A Preterist Commentary on Matthew 17:20: The Sea also represents the Abyss, the Realm of the Dead.
 Therefore, the Casting of the City to the Sea also symbolizes the Death of its People.